shauv-k/Voice-Navigation-Robot/README.md

 [VOSK GitHub Repository](https://github.com/alphacep/vosk-api): The official repository for the VOSK API.<br>
 [VOSK Model Setup for ROS](https://github.com/alphacep/vosk-api/blob/master/doc/ros.md): Guide to setting up VOSK with ROS for voice control applications.<br>

+## Running Voice Models in Turtlebot

+1. **Recognition :** A publisher node with the voice models listens to microphone input for voice input.
+2. **Processing :** Upon detecting a command, the voice model converts the voice input into string data.
+3. **Publishing :** The string data is published over a speech topic.
+4. **Execution :** A node with a subscriber and a publisher, listens for the incoming data over the topic and published relevant commands to the turtlebot3 topics.